IGOREK-Belarus/dotfiles/README.md

 # IGOREK_Belarus's dotfiles

 > [!WARNING]
-> Dotfiles are not ready for use.
-As of May 5, 2024, my Arch Linux crashed due to the installation of NVIDIA drivers.
-Further work on this project is frozen
+> Dotfiles are not ready for use

 ### Information